-Installation of dual-pane windows with an outer pane of tempered glass will provide more protection for the inner pane.
-The inner pane will heat up more slowly and uniformly, and therefore may not break even though the outer pane does.
+Installation of dual-pane windows with an outer pane of tempered glass provides more protection for the inner pane.
+The inner pane will heat up more slowly and uniformly, and therefore may not break even if the outer pane does.

 Tempered glass is much stronger than regular glass and therefore does a better job of resisting breaking during a wildfire.
 Chapter 7A requires at least one-pane of a dual pane window to be tempered glass.
+Since the type of frame isn't as important, it can be selected based on cost, aesthetics, energy efficiency or other factors.

-Since the type of frame isn't we are looking at vertical flame spread on a combustible siding product.
-Noncombustible siding is shown on the right hand side of the wall.
+Vertical flame spread on a combustible siding product.
+The right-hand side of the wall is constructed of noncombustible siding.
 Both wall sections had the same initial fire exposure.